Ferguson Hall Freshman School News

 Jonathan Webb Assistant Principal

-I hope that you are feeling great about our start to the school year.
-I cannot believe that the school year is already a quarter over!
+I hope that you are feeling great about the start of the new year.
+I cannot believe that the school year is already half over!
 So many things have been going on around Ferguson it is easy to lose track of time.
 I am truly thankful for this community and the support it offers our students.
 This is an amazing 9th grade class and I know they will work hard and accomplish great things in their school career and beyond.
 It is a pleasure working with these bright young people every day.

 Research shows that 9th graders who are involved in extracurricular activities earn better grades, have better attendance, and report being happier overall.
 There is a club, sport, or activity for everyone at Beavercreek and if your child cannot find one - encourage them to start their own!